Code-Institute-Submissions/phoebeireland-codeinstitutemilestoneproject2_SepResub/README.md

 * The main clicker box had slight sixing issues when viewd on smaller screens, but it was fixed.
 * Fixed the score so it reads to 2 decimal places rather than just one using the .toFixed() method.
 The code for that method was found [here](https://www.w3schools.com/jsref/jsref_tofixed.asp).
 * On my laptop using Google Chrome, the cookies wouldn't display, so I had to make a python server to test to make sure that the cookies were functioning properly.
 The instructions to make the python server were found [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
+* Had some issues connecting Emailjs functionality to the form I had made.
+Fixed it by looking at the sample code on the EmailJs site and matching up the missing pieces to my code.

 # Deployment